richardgaywood/paydata.org/content/setting/big_picture/social_classes.md

 ---
 title: Social classes
 linktitle: Social classes
-description: blah blah
+description: The Haves and the Have-Nots
 type: docs
-date: 2022-08-28
+date: 2022-10-15
-draft: true
 ---

 ## A quick reminder about SINs